Skip to main content

-The increase in volume and severity of cyber attacks highlights the importance of cybersecurity governance.
-In order to create the policies, procedures, and strategies that define how cybersecurity is approached, managed, and monitored at your organization, you need to understand what threats you’re facing.
+The increase in volume and severity of cybercrime highlights the importance of cybersecurity governance.
+To create effective cybersecurity policies, procedures, and strategies, you need to understand the threats you’re facing — including how phishing, ransomware, social engineering, and identity-based attacks are evolving in 2026.

-This article takes a look at 14 of the most common types of cybersecurity attacks this year, providing definitions and examples to help you understand and defend against these threats.
+Let’s examine 15 of the most common types of cybersecurity attacks, along with real-world examples and security best practices to help you understand and defend against these threats.

 1. Malware attacks